610-987-2248 | info@berksiu.org

 Children experiencing homelessness have the right to a stable education and we can help put them on the path to success.

 The Education for Children and Youth Experiencing Homelessness program (ECYEH) is an initiative of the Pennsylvania Department of Education, and is based on the federal McKinney-Vento Homeless Assistance Act.
 This federal legislation ensures that homeless children and youth have access to a free, appropriate, public education.
+The ECYEH program in Region 2 serves Berks, Chester, Dauphin, Lancaster, Lebanon, and Schuylkill counties and is administered by the Berks County Intermediate Unit.

 Our team is committed to ensuring that all students experiencing homelessness have the opportunity to succeed in school.
 We eliminate barriers to education, educate the community about the nature of homelessness, and provide support to schools, families, and communities.